 Quantitative Traits

 The quantitative traits of chickens have high economic importance for indigenous chicken-rearing households.
 These gene traits of chickens can be expressed by measuring production traits that can be affected by many genes (Mammo, 2012).
 These traits could be affected by the environment.
-The current result mean average of indigenous chicken wing span was 23.9±0.07cm across the districts.
+In this study, mean average of indigenous chicken wing span was 23.9±0.07cm across the districts.
 The result of chicken wing span was significantly different (P<0.05) across the district.
-The chest circumference on average was 26.37±0.1cm in the study areas.
+The chest circumference on an average was 26.37±0.1cm in the study areas.
 The chest circumference of chickens was significantly different (P<0.05) across districts.
 The variation of chest circumference might be due to the presence of sexual dimorphism in the level of male sex hormones, which is responsible for greater muscle development in males than in female chicken Ayana (2020).

 The overall mean body length of the chicken was 38.2±0.14cm in the study areas.
 This finding implies that the body length of indigenous chickens was significantly different (P<0.05) across districts.
 Similarly, the body length of male and female chicken was significantly different which was 37.99±0.28and 36.02±0.27cm, respectively.
 Thus, male chickens had higher body lengths than female chickens.
 This result was comparable with the finding of Habtamu et al., (2019) reported that the average body length of male and female chicken was 37.8±4.32 and 35.31±3.29 cm in the Benishangul-Gumuz Regional state, respectively.

-The mean body weight of chicken was 1.8±0.03 kg across districts.
+The overall mean body weight of chicken was 1.8±0.03 kg.
 The average body weight of indigenous chicken was significantly different (P< 0.05) between the study areas.
 There was a variation in average body weight between male and female chickens.
-Hence, the average body weight of males was 1.797±0.08kg while for females was 1.44±0.06kg.
-This result was agreed with the report of Addis et al., (2013) that, the average body weight of male and female chicken was 1.63±0.03 and 1.37±0.02 kg in North Gondar Zone, respectively.
+The average body weight of males was 1.797±0.08kg, while for females was 1.44±0.06kg.
+This result is in agreement with the report of Addis et al. (2013) that, the average body weight of male and female chicken was 1.63±0.03 and 1.37±0.02 kg in North Gondar Zone, respectively.
 Similarly, Aberra (2018) reported that the average body weight of male and female chickens was 1.42±0.2 kg in the Sheka Zone of South Western Ethiopia.
 The variation of the live body weight might be due to inaccuracies of weighing scales, individual differences in measuring accuracy, age of the bird, and season.

 Table 7: Mean ± SD for quantitative traits of indigenous chicken in the study district